laravel-shift/cli/README.md

 ## Additional Commands
 The Shift CLI comes with two additional commands: `publish` and `discover`.

-The `publish` command generates a Shift CLI config file - `shift-cli.json`.
+The `publish` command generates a Shift CLI configuration file - `shift-cli.json`.
 The generated configuration file includes all of the defaults.
 You may customize the configuration file to specify which tasks to run by default, additional paths to ignore, and options for individual tasks.

-The `discover` command regenerates the Shift CLI task registry.
+The `discover` command regenerates the Shift CLI task manifest.
 This is done automatically anytime the Shift CLI is updated.
 However, you may need to run this command if you have included other packages which provide Shift CLI tasks.

 ## Support Policy
 The automated tasks within the Shift CLI prioritize the latest stable version of Laravel (currently Laravel 10).
 While there will be a grace period when new versions of Laravel are released, you are encouraged to keep your application upgraded (try using [Shift](https://laravelshift.com)).

 ## Contributing
 Contributions are welcome in the form of opening an issue or submitting a pull request.
 For issues to be considered, they should follow one of the templates.
 For PRs to be considered, they should have tests and all checks should pass.